emaadev/blog-nextjs-graphql/README.md

 -   Implemented a dedicated section for featured posts, where recent or highlighted posts are marked with a special indicator to signify their recency or importance.

+## Git Environment
+- main (production)
+    - develop (development)

+For the development of the application, I used two main branches: 'Main' and 'Develop'.
+In the 'Develop' branch, I perform all the testing and development of new features.
+Once the code is clean and error-free, I use the 'git switch' command to change to the 'Main' branch and then perform a 'merge' to incorporate all the changes from the 'Develop' branch.
+This allows me to maintain an organized workflow and ensure that the 'Main' branch always contains a stable version of the project.

 ## Main Structure:
 - `src/`: Contains the Next.js main files (`src directory`).
 	- `pages/`: Contains the Next.js pages (e.g., `index.js`, `post/[slug].js`).